 Promotions can help you increase sales and retain customers.
-You can create and manage promotional campaigns to offer discounts, free shipping, or other incentives to customers.
-In Magento 2, you can create promotional rules and conditions to specify the conditions under which promotions will apply.
+You can create and manage promotional campaigns to offer customers discounts, free shipping, or other incentives.

 Additionally, you can configure shopping cart price rules to offer targeted promotions based on customer behavior and order history.
 For example, you can offer a discount on a specific product to customers who have purchased related products in the past.

 4. Managing Payments and Shipping